Sick (EP)

-Sick is the debut EP by American hardcore punk band Beartooth.
+Sick is the debut EP by American rock band Beartooth.
 It was released on July 26, 2013, through Red Bull Records for free download and is produced by Caleb Shomo formerly of the band Attack Attack! who sang and recorded all the instruments used on the album.

 Background

 Caleb Shomo began writing Beartooth songs while he was still in Attack Attack! as "a different musical outlet" as a way to make fun, punk-rock, hardcore, wild music, play crazy shows and have a good time without pressure from anything.
 The first release from this album was the song 'I Have a Problem', released on February 6, 2013 along with a live music video.
 The band was officially announced to be part of the roster for 'Red Bull Records' later that year in June.
 Later that month, the band released their EP via email subscription, and later toured with City Lights across the US throughout August to promote the EP.